mendix/cf-mendix-buildpack/README.md

 * Custom locations are not supported for reserved system paths

 ## Telemetry Configuration
-The buildpack includes a variety of telemetry agents, and can configure logging.
+The buildpack includes a variety of telemetry agents, and can configure logging for the Mendix Runtime.

 ### New Relic